julianthurner/OpenGL3DBaseApp/README.md

 -lib (note that the glad.lib file below is optional, you'll need it only if you choose to compile GLAD into a static library yourself)<br>
 ---glad.lib<br>
 ---glfw3.lib<br>

+Note: All dummy images were taken from Wikimedia to avoid copyright problems.<br>